 Started in 2016, Indiana University has engaged in IU Day as a 24 hour celebration of all things IU.
 The day involves social media activity, sharing personal anecdotes related to IU, giving gifts to IU and its various programs, and reflecting on the university's past.
 With this LibGuide, we will show some of IU's history and provide guidance toward resources about IU.

-If you would like to participate in #IUDay, you can join the conversation on Twitter with the #IUDay hashtag, make a gift, and check out the official IU Day website for more information on additional ways to take part in the celebration!
+If you would like to participate in #IUDay, you can join the conversation on Twitter with the #IUDay hashtag, complete the social media challenges, make a gift, and check out the official IU Day website for more information on additional ways to take part in the celebration!

 Every campus of Indiana University has its own history and story to tell.
 Because this LibGuide is hosted by Indiana University Northwest, we would like to highlight the history of our campus.
-This timeline is provided by Archivist-Curator Steve McShane of the Calumet Regional Archives.
+This timeline was provided by emeritus Archivist-Curator Steve McShane of the Calumet Regional Archives.

 IU Northwest Timeline